 The HPI study was a single-arm, unblinded study conducted in 485 eligible subjects (460 pivotal subjects with an additional 25 roll-in cases) at 11 study sites in the United States.
 No more than 97 subjects (20% of the total population) were enrolled per site.
-The same sites that contributed to this historical control group were studied prospectively to determine if using the Acumen HPI feature to predict hypotension within 15 minutes of an actual event could reduce the mean duration of IOH by at least 25%.[11]
+The same sites that contributed to this historical control group were studied prospectively to determine if using the Acumen HPI feature to predict hypotension within 15 minutes of an actual event could reduce the mean duration of IOH by at least 25% [11].

 Inclusion and Exclusion Criteria.
 Potential subjects were excluded from study participation if during the screening and enrollment process it was determined that the following inclusion and exclusion criteria were met.
-Table 14-21 and table 14-22 list the inclusion and exclusion criteria applied during the study.
+Table 14-25 on page 278 and Table 14-26 on page 279 list the inclusion and exclusion criteria applied during the study.
 Due to the available data for the MPOG groups subjects, there are slight differences in the inclusion and exclusion criteria for the HPI and MPOG groups.
 Specifically, the differences between the inclusion criteria are the investigator determination of moderate- or high-risk non-cardiac surgery and the identification of planned overnight hospitalization.
 The relevant specific differences between the two listed exclusion criteria are: patients who are confirmed to be pregnant/nursing, known clinically important intra-cardiac shunts, and known moderate to severe aortic and mitral valve disease.